 Continue reading to find out more about...

+If you’re travelling around Mexico on a budget, buses are the most efficient form of long-distance transport.
+Within Mexico, buses (long-distance buses are called camiones rather than autobuses in Mexican Spanish) are by far the most common and efficient form of public transport.
 The legendary craziness of Mexican bus drivers is largely a thing of the past, and many bus companies have installed warning lights and buzzers to indicate when the driver is exceeding the speed limit (though these are often ignored by the driver).
 In recent years the government has been trying to improve the safety record through regular mechanical checks and also with random alcohol and drug tests on the drivers.

 There are basically two classes of bus, first (primera) and second (segunda), though on major long-distance routes there’s often little to differentiate them.
-First-class vehicles have reserved seats, videos and air-conditioning, though an increasing number of second-class lines have the same comforts.
-The main differences will be in the number of stops – second-class buses call at more places, and consequently take longer to get where they’re going – and the fare, which is about ten percent higher on first-class services, and sometimes a lot more.
-You may be able to get a discount with a student card, though it’s unlikely.
-Most people choose first class for any appreciably long distance, and second for short trips or for destinations not served by a first-class bus, but you should not be put off second class if it seems more convenient.
+First-class vehicles have reserved seats, videos and air-conditioning (which can be fierce – you may want a jumper), though an increasing number of second-class lines have the same comforts.
+The main differences will be in the number of stops – second-class buses call at more places, and consequently take longer to get where they’re going – and the fare, which is about ten percent higher on first-class services (sometimes a lot more).
+On important routes there are also deluxe, or pullman, buses, with names like Primera Plus or Turistar Plus and fares around thirty percent higher than those of first-class buses.

 The government oil company, PEMEX, has a monopoly and sells two types of petrol: Magna Sin (regular unleaded), and Premium (high-octane unleaded).
-Both of these cost slightly more than regular unleaded north of the border, at about US$2.50 per US gallon.
+Both of these cost slightly more than regular unleaded north of the border, at about M$13.50–15 per US gallon.